 Students will develop their reading ability through participation in the Reader’s Workshop.
 Students will learn how to effectively utilise reading strategies such as stretching words, making pictorial inferences, building reading stamina and using phonetic awareness of letter sounds to articulate words.

 Students will make meaningful connections to books to deepen their comprehension forming text to self-connections and connections between text to text and text to world.

-During the Writer’s Workshop students will learn to write both retells and narratives, focusing on characters, setting and story structure.
+During the Writer’s Workshop students will learn to write both retells, narratives, information and persuasive texts.
 Alongside these tasks, students will learn about correct application of punctuation and grammar in their writing.
-Students will continue to take great steps in effectively applying capital letters, full stops, finger spaces and re-reading of work in order to make corrections.

-In numeracy, students will focus on counting, ordering, and sequencing numbers by 1s, 2s, 5s and 10s through visual, auditory and kinaesthetic activities.
+In numeracy, students will focus on counting, ordering, and sequencing numbers by 1s, 2s, 5s and 10s.
 They will learn about the concept of place value and why it is important, focusing on the representation of numbers in tens and ones/units.
-Students will use tactile resources such as MAB, icy pole stick bundles and unifix during this process.
-They will learn about length and measurement as well as identification and categorisation of 2D shapes.

 Further into the year, students will consolidate their understanding of chance and data, and time.
 They will build on their understanding of the mathematical operations addition and subtraction and progress to learn important, practical concepts in multiplication and division.

 Over the semester, students in grade 1 will have the opportunity to engage in aboriginal history, events, and culture.
 Students will retell significant family event milestones and describe how their family may differ from the past and present.
 Students will also explore and identify significant events, dates and celebrations from all cultures.